Code-Institute-Submissions/TennisDeveloper-Think-Tank_4_0/README.md

 7. Features Left to implement
     - Email distribution of free medical reports.
 Webinar page, where the user could see relevant discussions with experts.

+## Technologies Used
+Programming languages:
+ - HTML, CSS

+Frameworks, libraries and programs:
+ - Balsamiq - Used to create wireframes.
+ - Git - For version control.
+ - Github - To save and store the files for the website.
+ - Google Fonts - To import the fonts used on the website.
+ - Font Awesome - For the iconography on the website.
+ - Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+ - Am I Responsive?
+To show the website image on a range of devices.

 ## Validator Testing